80sVectorz/gift/README.md

 # GIFT
 Generalized interactive fiction tool

-GIFT is a toolkit/library that is meant to offer a generalized foundation for creating text-based interactive experiences.
+GIFT is a toolkit/library that tries to offer a generalized foundation for creating text-based interactive experiences.
 It's a pet project of mine and will probably never be in a finished state.
 I don't recommend actually using it.
 I just put up the code for anyone who may be inspired by it.

 # Inspiration